andrew/ultimate-awesome/README.md

 - [practice-java-programming-courses](https://github.com/labex-labs/practice-java-programming-courses) - Java Programming Courses | This repo collects 3 of programming courses for Java.
 Java is a versatile, object-oriented programming language.
 This Skill Tree provides a comprehensive learning path for mastering Java.
 Perfect for beginners, it offers a structured roadmap to understand OOP concepts, .
 - [practice-java-programming-projects](https://github.com/labex-labs/practice-java-programming-projects) - [Practice Java Programming Projects] This repository collects 29 of programming projects for Java.
 Java is a general-purpose programming language that is class-based, object-oriented, and designed to have as few implementation dependencies as possible.
 It is intended to let application developers.
 - [practice-javascript-programming-courses](https://github.com/labex-labs/practice-javascript-programming-courses) - JavaScript Programming Courses | This repo collects 1 of programming courses for JavaScript.
 JavaScript is the programming language of the web.
 This Skill Tree presents a systematic approach to learning JavaScript.
 Designed for web development beginners, it provides a clear roadmap to understand .
-- [practice-javascript-programming-projects](https://github.com/labex-labs/practice-javascript-programming-projects) - [Practice JavaScript Programming Projects] This repository collects 105 of programming projects for JavaScript.
-JavaScript is a programming language that can be used to create interactive web pages.
-Every modern web browser has built-in support for JavaScript, so it's easy to get started with thi.
 - [practice-jenkins-programming-courses](https://github.com/labex-labs/practice-jenkins-programming-courses) - Jenkins Programming Courses | This repo collects 1 of programming courses for Jenkins.
 Jenkins is a leading tool for continuous integration and delivery.
 This Skill Tree provides a comprehensive learning path for mastering Jenkins.
 Ideal for DevOps beginners, it offers a structured roadmap to und.
 - [practice-jenkins-programming-projects](https://github.com/labex-labs/practice-jenkins-programming-projects) - [Practice Jenkins Programming Projects] This repository collects 6 of programming projects for Jenkins.
 Jenkins is a free and open source automation server.
 Jenkins helps to automate the non-human part of the software development process, with continuous integration and facilitating technical asp.
 - [practice-jquery-programming-courses](https://github.com/labex-labs/practice-jquery-programming-courses) - JQuery Programming Courses | This repo collects 1 of programming courses for jQuery. jQuery simplifies HTML document traversing and manipulation.
 This Skill Tree presents a systematic approach to learning this popular JavaScript library.
 Perfect for web development beginners, it offers a clear ro.